minaminao/ctf-blockchain/src/NumenCTF/README.md

 First, I checked the addresses of the `owners` and found that these are the initial addresses of Remix and that the secret key is known (see [reference](https://github.com/ethereum/remix-project/blob/d13fea7e8429436de6622d855bf75688c664a956/libs/remix-simulator/src/methods/accounts.ts)).
 Thus, it is easy to forge signatures.
 However, when I executed an exploit that used forged signatures, it failed.

 I found out why it failed: in the `verify` function, the `holder.user` was set to `0`.
-This is a bug that existed by Solidity 0.8.15, ["Head Overflow Bug in Calldata Tuple ABI-Reencoding"](https://blog.soliditylang.org/2022/08/08/calldata -tuple-reencoding-head-overflow-bug/).
+This is a bug that existed by Solidity 0.8.15, ["Head Overflow Bug in Calldata Tuple ABI-Reencoding"](https://blog.soliditylang.org/2022/08/08/calldata-tuple-reencoding-head-overflow-bug/).
 Actually, the version of this source code is set at `pragma solidity 0.8.15;`.

 Then, how can the `require` statement be satisfied?
 The signature `v` given in this `verify` function can be set to any value.
 If the `v` of the signature is an inappropriate value, the return value of `ecrecover` can be `0`.
 This can be used to satisfy the `require` statement.

-Therefore, write the following contraption.
+Therefore, write the following contract.
 As a result, the private keys of `owners` are not needed.

 ```solidity
 contract Exploit {